How to Help Municipalities Prepare for E-Vehicles

 Not all risks arise from e-vehicles moving within your city.
 Improperly parked dockless scooters and bikes can create hazards by limiting access to buildings, blocking sidewalks or handicapped parking spots, and creating barricades at bus stops.
 This can be especially problematic when many of the vehicles are present in the same area, like at event locations and on college campuses.

-To combat this issue, several college campuses impound improperly parked vehicles4.
-Fines for the operators to retrieve their vehicles vary depending on where they were found, for example, up to $100 per device if it was blocking an ADA-compliant ramp or pathway.
-Consider how such a plan could work for your city, including where the devices would be stored, and which personnel would be involved with enforcement, storage, and program administration.
+To combat this issue, several college campuses impound improperly parked vehicles.4 Fines for the operators to retrieve their vehicles vary depending on where they were found – for example, up to $100 per device if it was blocking an ADA-compliant ramp or pathway.
+Consider how such a plan could work for your city, including where the devices would be stored, and which personnel would be involved with enforcement, storage and program administration.

-Adapting to a New Mode of Transportation
+Adapting to a new mode of transportation

-Many of the issues surrounding e-vehicles, including speed, accidents, parking and safety concerns are similar to those that marked the introduction of automobiles5.
-With that in mind, it is likely that the dockless e-bike and e-scooter phenomenon is here to stay, meaning public entities must develop policies to realize the benefits the vehicles can bring while managing and reducing the risks.
+Many of the issues surrounding e-vehicles, including speed, accidents, parking and safety concerns, are similar to those that marked the introduction of automobiles.5 With that in mind, it is likely that the dockless e-bike and e-scooter phenomenon is here to stay, meaning public entities must develop policies to realize the benefits the vehicles can bring while managing and reducing the risks.
 Once your plan is developed, work with your general counsel and insurance agent to address your new risk management reality.

 The National Conference of State Legislatures can be a good reference on e-scooter regulation as this continues to evolve and change.
 To search legislation, select “slow-medium speed vehicles” and then select “all states.”
 Travelers can also help the public sector learn more about other emerging risks.